 Replace old HVAC appliances – one of the most effective ways to improve your home’s efficiency is by replacing your existing furnace, boiler or heat pump with a new, high efficiency model!

-You can call Michael Bonsby Heating & Air Conditioning today if you’re ready for furnace replacement in Maryland!
+You can call Michael Bonsby HVAC & Plumbing today if you’re ready for furnace replacement in Maryland!

 Lower your hot water heater temp – unless you absolutely need hotter water (say, for your dishwasher), keep the setting at 120 F – you can save as much as 7 – 11% on your water heating costs!
 You can save even more if you insulate the first five feet of your water heater pipe!